AndyMc3000/ci-ms2-party-chef/README.md

 * GitPod - I used the free GitPod.io Integrated Development Environment to write and develop the code for the website.
 * Github Pages - I used the free GitHub Pages to deploy/publish the live website on the web.
 * Balsamiq - I used the Balsamiq application to create the website sitemap and webpage wireframes.
+* W3C validators - used to validate HTML5 and CSS3 code.
 * Responsive Viewer - I used a Chrome Browser Extension called Responsive Viewer to emulate the presentation of the website on multiple device sizes and types.
 * AmIResponsive - I used the [AmIResponsive](http://ami.responsivedesign.is/) webpage to view site responsiveness across devices.
 * Apple Preview - I used the Apple Preview image editor application to crop and resize photo's and images.